MrBohdan/LearnProject/README.md

-              │    ├── LinkedHashMapDemo                       #Implementation of a LinkedHashMap │    ├── LinkedHashSetDemo                       #Implementation of a LinkedHashSet │    ├── LinkedListDemo                          #Implementation of a LinkedList │    ├── PropertiesDemo                          #Implementation of a Properties class │    ├── PropertiesDemo1                         #Properties class with the store() and load() methods │    ├── SpliteratorDemo                         #The Spliterator interface
+              │    ├── LinkedHashMapDemo                       #Implementation of a LinkedHashMap │    ├── LinkedHashSetDemo                       #Implementation of a LinkedHashSet │    ├── LinkedListDemo                          #Implementation of a LinkedList │    ├── OptionalDemo                            #Implementation of an Optional class │    ├── PropertiesDemo                          #Implementation of a Properties class │    ├── PropertiesDemo1                         #Properties class with the store() and load() methods │    ├── SpliteratorDemo                         #The Spliterator interface